BSc (Hons) BIOMEDICAL SCIENCES

 This module will introduce the fundamentals of genetics and molecular biology.
 It will explore the underlying principle of the central dogma of molecular biology while defining the structures and functions of DNA, RNA, proteins and human genes, up to chromosome level.
 Principles and modes of gene inheritance in human will be discussed.
 The basics of genetic variation in human will be extended to understand population genetics and evolution.
 Specific examples of genetic disorders with biomedical significance will be cited and studied.
 Moreover, molecular events that govern cell function such as the epigenetic mechanisms will be highlighted.

-• Employability Skills in Biomedicine/Biosciences
+• Employability Skills for Biomedicine Scientists

 Year 2